Resource ordering

 dot -Tpng /opt/puppetlabs/puppet/cache/state/graphs/relationships.dot -o /var/www/quest/relationships.png

-Take a look at <VM'S IP>/relationships.png
+Take a look at <VM'S IP>/relationships.png.
+Notice that the openssh-server

-resources you defined are connected by an arrow to indicate the
+and sshd resources you defined are connected by an arrow to indicate the

 dependency relationship.